Blik

 Make local services feel simple to discover and book.

-The product needed to move from open-ended browsing into confident action: choose a category, compare options, trust the provider, and pay.
+The product needed to move from open-ended browsing into informed action: choose a category, compare options, trust the provider, and pay.

 My contribution